 Water Quality in New Hampshire's Lakes

-What drains from the land into the water is the main factor affecting the water quality in rivers and lakes.
+What drains from the land into the water is a main factor affecting the health of rivers and lakes.

-The NHDES publishes a eport every two years that details the condition of New Hampshire’s lakes and ponds, analyzes how well they support the growth and survival of a healthy population of shellfish, fish, and animals, and support recreational activities in and on the water.
-Some waterways are classified today as being impaired, meaning they are not healthy enough to support a variety of organisms and uses.
+The New Hampshire Department of Environmental Services publishes a report every two years detailing the condition of New Hampshire’s lakes and ponds.
+It analyzes how well they support aquatic life and recreational activities.
+Some waterways are classified today as being impaired, meaning they are not healthy enough to support a variety of plants, animals, and uses.

 Threats to Water Quality